OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:34

-Jesus replied, “The people of this age marry and are given in marriage.
+Jesus replied, “The people of this world marry and are given in marriage.

 ## Luke 20:35